 Martin Klimek keeps a close watch on his surroundings, so that, nothing escapes the roving eyes of his faithful camera.
 Armed with an insatiable curiosity of experiencing the motley of colours presented by people and places closer home or away from it and an equally commendable open-mindedness, Martin Klimek continuously documents life as he views it.

 His photographic essays depict an irresistible élan vital.
 It not only draws the attention of the audience but also engages them in a mute conversation.
 At the end of the day when you finish glancing over the pages of his album, you get to feel a strong bond with your fellow human beings.
 You sense how united everyone is in the joys and pathos.

 ‘Where the voice of the wind calls our wandering feet / Through echoing forest and echoing street / With lutes in our hands ever–singing we roam / All men are our kindred, the world is our home.’
 If for an artist the highest achievement is to transcend time, then this San Francisco based photographer is surely treading the right direction.

-Tell us of your childhood experiences at home and in your immediate surroundings that helped shaping the human being in you.
+Tell us about your childhood experiences at home and in your immediate surroundings that helped to shape the human being in you.